rancher/barn/Rodeos/HackingKubernetes/content/step-25.md

 kwctl pull ghcr.io/kubewarden/policies/user-group-psp:v0.4.9
 ```

-Now we will create a yaml file from that policy to modify the file and put some rules into it.
+Then we will create a yaml file from that policy to modify the file and put some rules into it.
 ```ctr
 kwctl scaffold manifest -t AdmissionPolicy registry://ghcr.io/kubewarden/policies/user-group-psp:v0.4.9 > user-group-psp.yaml
 ```

-Now we need to add the following configuration parameter into the `user-group-psp.yaml`.Open the yaml file with vi.
+We need to add the following configuration parameter into the `user-group-psp.yaml`.Open the yaml file with vi.
 ```ctr
 vi user-group-psp.yaml
 ```